NatanAmorim/my-configs/Windows/docker-desktop_config.md

 * `docker pull governmentpaas/psql`
 * `docker run -it --rm postgres psql -h postgres-IP -p 5432 -U postgres`
-(change IP to your local postgres IP)
+(change postgres-IP to the postgres IP you want to connect)